Distributed Graph Neural Network Training: A Survey: Introduction

 Nowadays, large-scale graph neural networks~\cite{ijcai2022-772, joshi2022dlforrouting} become a hot topic because of the prevalence of massive large graph data.
-It is common to have graphs with billions of vertices and trillions of edges, like the social network in Sina Weibo, WeChat, Twitter and Facebook.
+It is common to have graphs with billions of vertices and trillions of edges, like the social network in Sina Weibo, WeChat, Twitter and Meta.
 However, most of the existing GNN models are only tested on small graph data sets, and it is impossible or inefficient to process large graph data sets~\cite{ogb_benchmark}.
-This is because previous GNN models are complex and require massive computation resources when handling large graphs.
-A line of works achieve large-scale graph neural networks by designing scalable GNN models.
+This is because GNN models are complex and require massive computation resources when handling large graphs.
+A line of works achieve large-scale GNNs by designing scalable GNN models.
 They use simplification~\cite{SGC_icml_2019, lightgcn_sigir_2020, sign_icml_grl2020}, quantization~\cite{degreequant_iclr_2021,binarygcn_CVPR_2021,Binary_CVPR_2021,2022_Neurocomputing_EPQuant,2022_ICLR_EXACT,2022_PPoPP_QGTC,2021_EuroMLSys_LLPGNN,2021_WWW_BinariedGNN,sgquant_ictai_2020}, sampling~\cite{L2GCN_CVPR_2020, graphsaint_iclr_2020, clusterGCN_kdd_2019} and distillation~\cite{tinyGCN_kdd_2020,rdd_sigmod_2020,ijcai2021-320} to design efficient models.
-Another line of works adopt distributed computing to the GNN training.
-Because when handling large graphs, the limited memory and computing resource of a single device (e.g, GPU) become the bottleneck of large-scale GNN training, and distributed computing provides more computation resources (e.g., multi-GPUs, CPU clusters, etc.) to improve the training efficiency.
-Many efforts have been made in designing efficient distributed GNN training frameworks (e.g., PipeGCN~\cite{wan2022pipegcn}, BNS-GCN~\cite{BNSGCN}) and distributed GNN training systems (e.g., AliGraph~\cite{aligraph_vldb_2019}, DistDGL~\cite{distdgl_ai3_2020}, ROC~\cite{roc_mlsys_2020}).
+Another line of works adopt distributed computing to the GNN training, a.k.a, distributed GNN training.
+Because when handling large graphs, the limited memory and computing resource of a single device (e.g, GPU) become the bottleneck of large-scale GNN training, and distributed computing provides more computing resources (e.g., multi-GPUs, CPU clusters, etc.) to improve the training efficiency. \blue{ However, previous systems targeting at distributed graph processing~\cite{pregel_sigmod10, dist_graphlab_vldb12} and distributed deep learning~\cite{pytorch_dist_vldb20, tensorflow} separately.
+The graph processing systems do not consider the acceleration of neural network operations, while the deep learning systems lack the ability of processing graph data.
+Therefore, many efforts have been made in designing efficient distributed GNN training frameworks and systems~\cite{wan2022pipegcn, BNSGCN, aligraph_vldb_2019, distdgl_ai3_2020, roc_mlsys_2020}. }